Bodie Broadus: Season two

 Stringer began entrusting Bodie with more difficult tasks, such as picking up the main supply in Philadelphia, and assigned him one of the prized Franklin Terrace Towers to run.
 Poot was assigned to run the pit and he reported to Bodie.
 They faced problems with poor quality product because the Barksdales' favored New York City suppliers severed ties following Avon's arrest.
 Bodie came up with considered suggestions to work around the problem at Stringer's meetings.

-When Stringer entered a deal with Proposition Joe to give away some of the Barksdale territory for Proposition Joe's superior heroin, Bodie tried to find new territory and steal it from another crew.
+When Stringer entered a deal with Prop Joe to give away some of the Barksdale territory for Proposition Joe's superior heroin, Bodie tried to find new territory and steal it from another crew.
 This resulted in the other crew's starting a gunfight, which resulted in the accidental death of a child.
 After failing to adequately dispose of the guns, Bodie was picked up and interrogated by detectives Ed Norris and Ray Cole in connection with the crime.
 They attempted to bluff a confession out of him, but he saw through their trick and was released.

 Season three

 The Franklin Towers were demolished and Avon Barksdale was released from prison.
 Western District Major Colvin tried to deal with the spread of the drug problem by offering "drug zones" where dealers and users would go unpunished.
 Bodie worked in one such zone nicknamed "Hamsterdam"; this brought him back into contact with Herc and Carver, now working in the Western District.
 When the police made their inevitable move to shut down the free zones, Detectives McNulty and Greggs tried to arrest Bodie for possession.

 Bodie, having already once been stopped but quickly released by McNulty on his way into Hamsterdam, displayed his characteristically sharp mind during interrogation and cited entrapment (or "contrapment" as he mistakenly put it) leading to wrongful arrest, leaving an impressed McNulty and Pearlman no choice but to let him go.
-He also helped Dennis "Cutty" Wise to contact Avon Barksdale on several occasions; the two appeared to have a rapport and mutual respect most likely derived from Cutty's having known Bodie's older brother.
+He also helped Dennis "Cutty" Wise to contact Avon Barksdale on several occasions; the two appeared to have a rapport and mutual respect most likely derived from Cutty's old sparring days with his (Bodie) older brother, James.

 The Barksdale organization became embroiled in a turf war with Marlo Stanfield's crew.
 Although Bodie's crew was badly beaten, Bodie himself was not present at the time of the assault.
 The escalating murder rate brought further police attention.
 Avon was sent back to prison, Stringer was murdered, and the gang was scattered.
 Bodie was one of the few prominent Barksdale members not present at the home-base, which spared him from the weapons charges.